 Ontario has a four-year undergraduate midwifery education program, which earns a Bachelor of Health Science in Midwifery.
 Program curriculum is similar to that described for UBC.
 Its graduates can apply for Practising midwife registration with BCCNM after passing the CMRE and meeting all registration requirements.
 The program is offered by:

-To apply, use the online application forms.
+To apply, use the

 The Midwifery Program at Mount Royal University (Mount Royal’s B.Mid. program) is a four-year, direct entry, full-time undergraduate program leading to a Bachelor of Midwifery degree.
 Graduates may apply for practising midwife registration with CMBC after passing the CMRE and meeting all registration requirements.
 Mount Royal’s B.Mid. program currently has an interim program recognition status with BCCNM.

 BCCNM do not currently recognize any midwifery education programs in other Canadian provinces or territories except the programs in B.C., Ontario and Alberta as stated above.
 Graduates from a Canadian midwifery education program that are not recognized by BCCNM must first seek midwifery registration in a Canadian province or territory that recognize the program and apply for registration in B.C. as a Canadian applicant.